imneerajkumar/RestrOrder/README.md

 # RestrOrder
-Site to be used in restaurant bu users to order their dishes.
+Site to be used in restaurant by users to order their dishes while admin can view their orders and mark them as served.

 ## Techs
 MongoDB, Reactjs, Expressjs, Nodejs, Bootstrap